Connecticut Historic Homes Rehabilitation Tax Credit

 Historical Past-Year Versions of Connecticut Form CT-1120 HH

-We have a total of seven past-year versions of Form CT-1120 HH in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form CT-1120 HH in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-1120HH, 2016 Historic Homes Rehabilitation Tax Credit